Defense polymer composite hardware

 The critical advantage: PC-CF remains ductile at -40 °C — the point where many unreinforced polymers become brittle.
 A radio housing that cracks when dropped in Norwegian winter conditions is a mission failure.

-PPS-CF (Polyphenylene Sulfide + Carbon Fibre) — Extreme Environments
+PPS-CF (Polyphenylene Sulfide + Carbon Fiber) — Extreme Environments

 PPS-CF is the correct choice when the operating environment involves chemical exposure (fuels, lubricants, hydraulic fluid, decontaminants) combined with sustained heat.